 Its real-time settlement of 2-5 seconds is a leader in the industry, while the company has also set the pace in international mobile money integration.
 Alongside IBM and Deloitte, Stellar also has huge working partnerships with Parkway Projects and TEMPO Money Transfer.
 As more partners are incorporated, XLM will likely attract even more demand.

-Stellar Trading Information at AvaTrade
+Stellar Trading Information at AvaTrade UK

 - MT4 Symbol: _XLMUSD